Adaptive Leaders Dig Deep

 • Respect is built on a leader’s competence.

-We’ve experienced that’s it’s absolutely transforming for leaders AND for the congregations they lead when leaders Dig Deep and do the foundational work around personal…
+We’ve experienced that it’s absolutely transforming for leaders and for the congregations they lead when leaders dig deep and do the foundational work around personal…

 It’s absolutely transforming when leaders…men and women…do the hard work of digging deep.